rtlabs-com/p-net/doc/network_topology_detection.rst

 the connections between all ports.
 An example screenshot is shown below.

 .. image:: illustrations/proneta_example.png

+For the Proneta tool to be able to fully map the network, most of the nodes must have valid IP addresses (and have SNMP enabled).

 The program will show details about interfaces and ports, and which of the slots that are populated by modules.